Panda-Ghost/notes-pre-gr.2/ENGL/thankyoumaamppt/test.md

 The word "dash" and the repeated use of "run" convey the author's excitement that the boy had a good chance of running, and the contrast with the actual action reflects the boy's inner desire for trust.

 From these examples, we see the author uses words with his own emotions or opinions.
-That makes this article has
+That makes this article has tones.
+These tones